Sourav-KK/Sourav-KK/README.md

 -->

 ### Hi 👋, I'm Sourav 😀
-### A passionate fullStack developer from Kochi, India
+### A passionate MERN stack developer from Kochi, India
 ### 🔍 I'm a self-taught developer who believes in the power of projects.
 My GitHub is a treasure trove of real-world problems solved with elegant code

 # 💫 About Me: